Things Don’t Last

 Wayne’s Answer: He had a Backdoor Plan; an Exit Strategy.
 Wayne knew his on-ice hockey career would not last forever.
 Wayne retired in 1999; for you hockey enthusiasts you will agree Wayne had a Backdoor Plan; formulated a plan long before he retired.

-Wayne was setting the bar again; unfortunately; I was not paying enough attention.
+Wayne was setting the bar again, and this time I was paying attention.

 The Awakening Read